Cardinals vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz takes a three-game streak with at least one hit into this one.
-During his last five outings he is hitting .273 with a double, two home runs, two walks and four RBI.
+- Diaz takes a four-game streak with at least one hit into this one.
+During his last five outings he is hitting .409 with a double, a home run, a walk and four RBI.

 Diaz Recent Games